humerbenjamin/humerbenjamin/README.md

-Hi my name is Benjamin Humer, and I am an Engineering Student at the University of Toronto.
+Hi my name is Benjamin Humer, and I am an Engineering Physics Student at the University of Toronto.

 I am interested in physics and software applications within physics.